-- 2.4 General increases in most off street parking charges are proposed to cover inflation and in particular the continuing higher business rates from the revaluation which mainly falls on car parking (see also 4.3 below). - 2.5 The second year funding of the Tidy Teignbridge' initiative is included at a budget of £20,000 to deal with street cleansing for towns and parishes. - 2.6 Business rates are revalued nationally.
+- 2.5 Business rates are revalued nationally.
 There is transitional relief so that reductions and increases will take five years to work through.
-Our on-going investment in Newton Abbot will enhance its vitality and viability and improve access to and within the town centre. - 2.7 The capital programme to 2025/26 includes infrastructure delivery plan projects, which are vital to the development and accessibility of the area, funded by CIL and external sources where available.
+Our on-going investment in Newton Abbot will enhance its vitality and viability and improve access to and within the town centre. - 2.6 The capital programme to 2026/27 includes infrastructure delivery plan projects, which are vital to the development and accessibility of the area, funded by CIL and external sources where available.
+A contribution of £1.0 million was recently approved towards the Teign Estuary Trail.
 The investment in housing continues including the significant provision for social and affordable housing (The Teignbridge 100) and investment in efficient heating systems and other support measures such as disabled facilities.
-There are provisions for spending on climate related schemes, including a provision for the second phase of decarbonisation at Broadmeadow Sports Centre.
-An application has been made for partial grant funding under Phase 3b of the Public Sector Decarbonisation Scheme.
-This follows successful bids in relation to Forde House and initial schemes at Newton Abbot Leisure Centre, Broadmeadow Sports Centre and Teignmouth Lido.
+There are provisions for spending on climate related schemes, including infrastructure for Battery Electric Vehicles as part of the fleet replacement, supporting local businesses with green business grants and a provision for the second phase of decarbonisation at Broadmeadow Sports Centre, partly funded from Public Sector Decarbonisation Fund grant.
 The main aim of the capital programme is to reduce our impact on climate change and become carbon neutral, create more affordable homes and jobs.
-Significant provisions have also been included for town centre investment, including the Future High Streets Fund schemes, and employment infrastructure to help stimulate growth in the local economy and ensure it is an attractive and well-connected environment for local businesses.
+Provision is also included for town centre investment, including the Future High Streets Fund schemes, and employment infrastructure to help stimulate growth in the local economy and ensure it is an attractive and well-connected environment for local businesses.
 Prudential borrowing supports a number of projects where a good return on capital can be demonstrated.
 The South West Regional Coastal Monitoring Programme continues, fully funded from Environment Agency grant.